Parsl/parsl/docs/userguide/apps.rst

 Limitations
 ^^^^^^^^^^^

-There are limitations on what Python functions can be converted to apps:
+There are limitations on the Python functions that can be converted to apps:

 1. Functions should act only on defined input arguments.
 That is, they should not use script-level or global variables.
 2. Functions must explicitly import any required modules.